 If you double it you'll have enough barbecue sauce on hand to use some right away and some for dinner later in the week.

-To adjust sweetness:
+To adjust the sweetness:

 - Want it on the sweeter side?
 Add 1 or 2 tablespoons of coconut or brown sugar in addition to the maple syrup.
 Another option is to add 1 or 2 pitted medjool dates to the blender.

-To adjust smokiness:
+To adjust smoky flavors:

 To adjust acidity: